mim-solutions/mim_nlp/README.md

 - First, increment the package version in `pyproject.toml`.
 - Then build the new version: run `poetry build` in the root directory.
 - Finally, upload to PyPI: `poetry publish` (two newly created files).
+  - If you get `Invalid or non-existent authentication information.` error, add PyPI token to poetry: `poetry config pypi-token.pypi <my-token>`.